aemtenan/skiresort/README.md

 * **Caching**: Since we are using an in-memory database, we do not need caching.
 However once we use PostgreSQL in production, we would need to implement caching using Redis for example to improve performance.
 * **Security**: To keep the codebase simple, we did not implement authentication and authorization.
 For use in production, this needs to be added using a library such as Spring Security.
 * **Retry**: Add support to automatically retry a failed operation using a library such as Spring Retry.
-* **Kubernetes**: Containerize the application and set it up for deployment in a Kubernetes cluster.
+* **Kubernetes**: Containerize the application and set it up for deployment in a Kubernetes cluster for reliability and scalability.

 ## API Guide